-PARTNERS OUTCOME 1 RESULT
+PARTNERS OUTCOME / RESULT

 Feedback from those partners accompanying the police patrols were extremely encouraging, the majority of which expressed surprise at the extent of the problem of underage drinking in Leyland.
-The head teachers and other school staff attending felt there were obvious educational issues, which could be addressed in the schools.
-The local M.P. and Councillors who attended also gained greater insight into police efforts to combat the problem, which they were able to convey to their constituents.
+The headteachers and other school staff attending felt there were obvious educational issues to be addressed in the schools.
+The local M.P. and Councillors who attended also gained greater insight into police efforts to combat the problem from which they benefited when dealing with constituents.

-The local off-licensees reported fewer incidents of youths attempting to purchase alcohol directly or congregating nearby and pestering adults to buy alcohol on their behalf, and identified training issues for members of staff.
+The local offf-licencees reported fewer incidents of youths attempting to purchase alcohol directly or congregating nearby and pestering adults to buy alcohol on their behalf, and identified training issues for members of staff.

-The donation of seized alcohol to the Leyland Youth Action Group was packaged into hampers and raffled at one of their fund raising events which produced £2,078 towards their cause.
+The donation of seized alcohol to the Leyland Youth Action Group was packaged into hampers and raffled at their various events raising $\pounds 3,000$ towards their cause over the past two years of the operation.
 The group are raising monies to provide a centre and other facilities for local youths.

 The winning team in the upper age bracket of the police organised football competition was made up from a particular group of youths identified as causing problems outside the Spar Shop and off-licence at Leyland Lane.
-The team was sponsored and had kit supplied by Peter Jefferies the off-licensee and manager of the Spar Shop who attended the competition to cheer the team on.
+The team was sponsored and had kit supplied by Peter Jefferies the off-licencee and manager of the Spar Shop who attended the competition to cheer the team on.
 Mr Jefferies has since had no problems from the local youths outside his shop.

 The Leyland Guardian newspaper gave a positive feedback and are keen to work closely with police in the future on similar initiatives.
-Having financed and supplied leaflets distributed via the off -licensees they also gave the operation regular positive coverage in the paper with their reporters accompanying officers on patrol.
+Having financed and supplied leaflets distributed via the off-licencees, they also gave the operation regular positive coverage in the paper with their reporters accompanying officers on patrol.

-COULD ASSESSMENT HAVE BEEN IMPROVED?
+COULD ASSESSMENT HAVE BEEN IMPROVED ?

-The response could have been improved by earlier intervention into the schools prior to the operation commencing, thereby allowing the schools more involvement in providing education on alcohol abuse and a greater awareness of the impact juvenile nuisance and underage drinking has on the community.
+The response could has been improved by earlier intervention into the schools prior to the operation commencing, thereby allowing the schools more involvement, providing education on alcohol abuse and a greater awareness of the impact juvenile nuisance and underage drinking has on the community.

-The response could have also been improved with more involvement from the Youth & Community Section and their outreach workers, greater liaison is obviously required with police to overcome their concerns, reinforce police aims and objectives and encourage more enthusiasm.
+The response could have also been improved with more involvement from the Youth & Community Section and their outreach workers, greater liaison is being sought to involve the outreach workers in a role in which they feel more comfortable with in working with police.